jgust04/gateway-ai/README.md

 # gateway-ai
-Interacting with OpenAI's GPT-3.5 language model.
-This chatbot can read content from a text file and uses that content as a context to provide more informed responses to user queries.
-Or, the chatbot can pull information from the OpenAI API to assist the user.
-The main components of the code include setting up the OpenAI API, reading a document, and continuously interacting with the user through a text-based interface
+Constructed a chatbot that reads content from a text file or pulls information from the OpenAI API to assist the user.
+The main components of the code include setting up the OpenAI API, reading a document, and continuously interacting with the user through a text-based interface.